mpv-player/mpv/DOCS/man/en/lua.rst

 List of events
 --------------

+``start-file``
+    Happens right before a new file is loaded.
+When you receive this, the player is loading the file (or possibly already done with it).

+``end-file``
+    Happens after a file was unloaded.
+Typically, the player will load the next file right away, or quit if this was the last file.

+``playback-start``
+    Happens atfer a file was loaded and begins playback.

+``tracks-changed``
+    List of video/audio/sub tracks was updated.
+(This happens on playback start, and very rarely during playback.)

+``track-switched``
+    A video/audio/sub track was switched.
+This usually happens on user interaction, or if a script changes track.

+``idle``
+    Idle mode is entered.
+This happens when playback ended, and the player was started with ``--idle`` or ``--force-window``.
+This mode is implicitly ended when the ``start-file`` or ``shutdown`` events happen.

+``pause``
+    Playback was paused.

+``unpause``
+    Playback was unpaused.

+``tick``
+    Called after a video frame was displayed.
+This is a hack, and you should avoid using it.
+Use timers instead and maybe watch pausing/unpausing events to avoid wasting CPU when the player is paused.

 ``shutdown``
     Sent when the player quits, and the script should terminate.
 Normally handled automatically.
 See `Mode of operation`_.